digital-asset/daml/docs/source/json-api/index.rst

 1. It talks to the IAM of the Ledger API to get data it needs to operate, for this it may need to *provide an access token to an IAM* that requires authentication.
 2. It handles requests coming from one or more Parties, for this each party needs to provide an *access token with each request* it sends to the JSON API.

-.. note:: By default sandboxes do not have an IAM and do not need the access token mentioned in point 1
+.. note:: By default, the DAML Sandbox does not enable authorization and does not require access tokens.
+In this case, you can omit the token used by the JSON API to request packages.
+However, you still need to provide a token when submitting commands or queries as a party.
+The token will not be validated in this case but it will be decoded to extract information like the party submitting the command.

 Ledger API Auth with IAM
 ------------------------